There were only a handful of people who inspired me to make radical changes in my life over the last few years: Julien Smith was one of those people.

 Get one because, at the very least, you will be part of an experiment in how a non-commercially oriented, anti-authoritarian, unsellable book can fly when you bring 21st century pricing into it.

-Or, get one because it’s the best thing I’ve ever done, and it’s free.
+Or, get one because it’s the best thing I’ve ever done.